TobiasPSP/doneland_sources/Tools/Devices/Power Profiler/README.md

 | Resolution (*Current*) | *10uA* | *200nA* (*0.2uA*) |
 | Resolution (*Time*) | *0.5s* | *10uS* (*0.00001s*) |

+## Overview

-*Resolution* is not the only difference, though: *PPK2* produces high resolution graphs and offers a *dynamic range* from *200nA* to *1A*.
+*PPK2* produces high resolution graphs and offers a *dynamic range* from *200nA* to *1A*.

 <img src="images/ppk2_unit_t.png" width="60%" height="60%" />

-This device is available for around €80.
-It is specialized to support you whenever you need to investigate and analyze power consumption of *low powered devices*:
+This device is available for around €80 which is surprising at first: professional multimeters with similar specs can cost way north of €2.000.
+One key difference is accuracy: *PPK2* guarantees a *10%* accuracy (and can measure *200nA* +- *20nA*) whereas high-end laboratory equipment has a margin of error in the range of *0.005-0.001%*.

+*PPK2* is a very *cost-effective* tool for analyzing fast-changing currents across a huge dynamic range, and an ideal lab tool to analyze, understamd, and optimize battery- and solar-powered devices.
+It is *not* the right choice when you need *scientific-grade* accuracy.

+### Features

+Here are the features: